egarris/loan_calculator/README.md

 # Loan Calculator

 This is the 5th project I completed as part of JetBrains Academy's Python Developer track.
-This project was aimed at beginners, so I made it a little more interesting by refactoring my code into a class.
+This guided project asked me to create a loan calculator that can calculate differentiated and annuity payments, number of periods, the loan principal and overpayment amounts.
+It was aimed at beginners, so I made it a little more interesting by refactoring my code into a class.

 From the project's description (https://hyperskill.org/projects/90?track=2):